kaiterra/misc/kubeadm-china-install.md

 There are two gaping holes in this guide:

 - This is a single-master Kubernetes cluster.
 That's not _terrible_... a master going down just means that new workloads can't be scheduled, not that existing ones break.
 This might be the right tradeoff for you.
 However, if you lose the master's disk, etcd configuration goes with it, and the cluster must be rebuilt from scratch.
+It must be periodically backed up.
-- There are no instructions on upgrading any of the components.
+- Upgrading isn't addressed at all.
 This is something that kops does extremely well.
 Doing it manually on a cluster of modest size shouldn't be terrible -- drain a node, upgrade its components, re-add it to the cluster -- but there's a lot of potential for things to go wrong.

 ## 11. Odds and Ends

 ### Local Storage and Load Balancers